mstaniak/autoEDA-resources/README.md

 - [SmartEDA](https://cran.r-project.org/package=SmartEDA) (CRAN package) - automated generation of descriptive statistics and uni- and bivariate plots, parallel coordinate plots.
 Details can be found in a [dedicated paper](https://www.researchgate.net/publication/331700451_SmartEDA_An_R_Package_for_Automated_Exploratory_Data_Analysis).

 - [autoEDA](https://github.com/XanderHorn/autoEDA) (GitHub package) - automated EDA with uni- and bivariate plots.
 An article with an introduction can be found on [LinkedIn](https://www.linkedin.com/pulse/automated-exploratory-data-analysis-r-xander-horn/).

-    * [auto-EDA](https://github.com/souravbose1991/Auto-EDA) (GitHub package) - uni- and bivariate plots for data exploration in regression and classification problem.
-The package cleans data automatically to improve the plots.
-Another version of Xander Horn's package.

 - [visdat](https://github.com/ropensci/visdat) (CRAN package) - 6 exploratory/diagnostic plots for initial data analysis.